tibs/fish-and-chips-and-kafka-talk/README.rst

 Useful links
 ~~~~~~~~~~~~

-These are the links mentioned in the slides, and also some other links that
+First, the links mentioned in the slides:
-may be of interest.

 * Aiven_, where I work, and our developer documentation at
   https://docs.aiven.io/ and https://github.com/aiven/devportal